earlfogel/food/README.md

 1 tbsp parmesan<br/>

 Mix and brush over biscuit dough.
-Bake at 375 F for 12 minutes or until golden.
+Bake at 375 F for 12-15 minutes or until golden.

-These are *too* rich, so I usually halve the topping, or skip it completely.
+These are *too* rich, so I halve the topping or skip it completely.

 ## Apple Scone